 Plant carrot seeds directly into loose and well-prepared soil.
 Space them out for even growth, then wait patiently as they begin to sprout!

-Start planting 2–3 weeks before the last spring frost for early crops.
-For fall crops, sow your seeds 10 weeks before the first autumn frost hits.
-Use pelletized seeds if you find handling regular ones tricky.
+- Start planting 2–3 weeks before the last spring frost for early crops.
+For fall crops, sow seeds 10 weeks before the first autumn frost.

 Seed spacing and depth

-Plant seeds 1 inch apart in rows that are 12–18 inches apart.
-Use shallow furrows to keep the planting depth at 0.25 inches.
+- Plant seeds 1 inch apart in rows that are 12–18 inches apart.
+Use shallow furrows to maintain a planting depth of 0.25 inches (0.64 cm).
 If using containers, space seeds 0.5 inch apart and plant them 0.25 inch deep.

-Avoid planting seeds too deeply, as this may reduce germination.
-For steady harvests, sow seeds every four weeks through midsummer.
+- Avoid planting seeds too deeply, as this may reduce germination.
+For steady harvests, sow seeds every four weeks from midsummer to late summer.
 You can add radishes to the rows to mark the spot and avoid disturbing carrot seedlings.

 Tips for better germination

-Keep the soil moist but not soggy.
-Carrot seeds need steady moisture to sprout, which can take 5–21 days.
+- Keep the soil moist but not soggy.
+Carrot seeds require steady moisture to germinate, a process that can take anywhere from 5 to 21 days.
 Use a thin layer of mulch or burlap to prevent the soil from drying out too quickly.

-Mix seeds with fine sand before planting for even spacing.
-Lightly water often to avoid crusting on the surface, as this stops sprouts from breaking through.
-Choose raised beds or containers for better temperature and moisture control if needed.
+- Mix seeds with fine sand before planting for even spacing.
+Lightly water the soil often to prevent surface crusts, which can deter sprouts from breaking through.
+Select raised beds or containers for improved temperature and moisture control, if necessary.

 Thinning seedlings

-Thin carrot seedlings to 2–4 inches apart once they reach 2 inches tall.
+- Thin carrot seedlings to 2–4 inches apart once they reach 2 inches tall.
 This spacing reduces overcrowding and helps roots grow straight and strong.
-Snip the tops with scissors instead of pulling to avoid harming nearby roots.
+Snip the tops with scissors rather than pulling them to prevent damage to nearby roots.

 Growing Carrots in Containers